isoriano/triClub/README.md

 - [Auth0](https://auth0.com/)
 - [Module Federation](https://github.com/angular-architects/module-federation-plugin/blob/main/packages/mf/tutorial/tutorial.md)

 The Goal behind it is to use a "real" project to learn different technologies and ideas.
-At the moment of this writing the project is being build using a micro-frontend architecture, bootstrap and angular material for the styling and using Auth0 for authentication, NodeJS as API and MongoDB for storing information..
+At the moment of this writing the project is being build using a micro-frontend architecture, angular material for the styling and using Auth0 for authentication, NodeJS as API and MongoDB for storing information ([API Repository](https://github.com/isoriano/triClub-backend)).